 Following the decision on the basic principles, both companies went their separate ways to develop the cars using a tool kit of parts and components.
 Or so the story goes.

 Interestingly, the Supra’s chief engineer, Tetsuya Tada, told Auto Express that the car’s chassis actually uses some components from the next-generation line-up of BMW M cars.
 This has intentions as a serious, pure sports car then, and the rest of the spec list backs this up.

 The 2.0-litre and 3.0-litre automatic cars are offered with the Pro trim level.
 The manual version of the 3.0-litre model, however, is on sale in standard 'Supra' trim, with the Pro specification or as a Special Edition variant.
 Equipment levels are decent enough to mean that you don’t need to splash out on the Pro unless want a head-up display, wireless phone charger, full leather upholstery and other select goodies.

-The Supra squares up against the Porsche 718 Cayman S, Alpine A110, Audi TT RS and Jaguar F-Type, as well as its convertible-only BMW Z4 relative to some degree.
+The Supra squares up against the Porsche 718 Cayman, Alpine A110, Audi TT and Jaguar F-Type, as well as its convertible-only BMW Z4 relative to some degree.
 Perhaps the biggest challenge comes from the excellent BMW M2 Competition – a harder-edged sports car that gets a ‘proper’ BMW M six-cylinder engine, more performance and a chassis that’s pretty spectacular both on the road and at the track.
 As a softer-edged everyday proposition though, the Supra makes a good case for itself.

 In this review